reedy/ESP32-RevK/revk-settings.md

 |`.decimal`|Used with integer types this scales by specified number of digits.
 E.g. `.decimal=2` will show `123` as `1.23` in JSON.
 A `#define` is for the variable suffixed with `_scale` defining the scale, e.g. `100` for `.decimal=2`.|
 |`.secret`|Set if this is a secvet and not output in settings JSON|

 The `.set` and `.flags` attributes can apply to a numeric value, and cause top bits in the integer value to be set. `.set` is always the top bit if present, so if you have a `u16` with `.set=1` and a value of `123` is set, it will be `32891`.
 The `.flags` defines a string of one or more utf-8 characters that represent bits starting from the top bit (or next bit if `.set` is used as well).
 When parsing, any of the flags characters can be before or after the number.
 When output, they are normally before rhe number, unless there is a space in the flags and those characters after the space come after the number (the space is not assigned a bit).
+Don't use `,` in flags, and use `-` with caution.

 ## JSON